Freedom Circle logo

 Ron Paul and the Empire, by Steven LaTulippe, 31 Jul 2007

-Considers what steps the establishment could take to prevent Ron Paul from becoming President
+Considers what steps the establishment could take to prevent Ron Paul from becoming President if he continued to be "a viable candidate" and to present a serious challenge

-America is actually a carefully concealed oligarchy. ...
+America is actually a carefully concealed oligarchy ...
 When its authority over the Southern states was challenged in the 19th Century, the oligarchy suspended the Constitution and launched a bloody war that killed three quarters of a million people.
 They arrested newspaper editors, deported antiwar congressmen, and burned down several American cities.

 Related Topics: Law, Ron Paul, United States